 - Our methodology outlined

-Long-term support during the year
+Long-term support during the year, by age group

 Mid-year population estimate